AshSantiago/AshSantiago.github.io/about.md

 <div style="max-width: 720px; margin: 0 auto;">

   <p style="font-size: 1rem; line-height: 1.85;">
-    I am a Ph.D. student in Ecology, Evolution, and Behavior at Boise State University studying
-    <strong>Golden Eagle ecology, survival, and population dynamics</strong>.
-My work focuses on
-    uncovering the potential drivers of population decline using a combination of telemetry, statistical modeling, genomics, and bioinformatics.
+    I am a Ph.D. student in the Ecology, Evolution, and Behavior program at Boise State University studying Golden Eagle ecology, survival, and population dynamics.
+My work focuses on uncovering the potential drivers of population decline using a combination of telemetry, statistical modeling, genomics, and bioinformatics.
 My goal is to bridge research and management to provide actionable conservation strategies that will have the greatest impact on population health.
   </p>

   <p style="font-size: 1rem; line-height: 1.85;">